atropos-null/LS/py109/py109_studyguide.md

 product = multiply(4, 5)  # 4 and 5 are arguments
 ```

+Remember:
+* Parameters are the names assigned to a function's arguments; arguments are the values that get passed to the function.
-Variables are not passed to or returned by functions: only references to objects are passed.
+* Variables are not passed to or returned by functions -- only references to objects are passed.

 **Nested functions** are functions defined inside other functions.